HRKings/dnd5e-foundryvtt-itemcollection/README.md

 - At the GM's discretion (.e.g. module setting) items in bags can be converted to gold at a certain percentage of their value (another setting).
 The GM can choose to enable this when the party gets to a town to let them easily sell off accumulated loot.
 - Bags can hold any item, including spells, classes and features so that you can create spellbooks, e.g. cleric 1st level spells that can be dragged onto a character imported, also class starter packs with class, feats, spells and equipment.
 - Items in bags can be compacted - did you find 20 different sets of armour in you treasure pile?
 Use the compact function to convert them to one line of 20 sets of armour.
 If you over compact items in a bag there is a split operation to separate them.![Item Compactor Before](images\Item Compactor Before.png)![Item Compactor After](images\Item Compactor After.png)
-- The GM can create a world entity party loot item (which is a bag) and drOP treasure or treasure bags If the player characters have owner permission to the party loot item they can drag and drop to/from it to take the things they want.
+- The GM can create a world entity party loot item (which is a bag) and drop treasure or treasure bags If the player characters have owner permission to the party loot item they can drag and drop to/from it to take the things they want.
 They can also compact/split/convert to gold items in the party loot item.
 If they have observer permission they can see what is in it but not drag/drop etc.
 - The * next to the Dungeoneer's pack below  indicates it is a bag and pressing on it will pull items out of the pack into the party loot inventory list.
 You can leave them as loot parcels as well.
 - ![Party Loot](images/party Loot.png)
-- Player characters caN be given a copy of the "Item Compactor" (a zero capacity non-unequip-able item) that will let them manage their inventory without hiding their total item weight.
+- Player characters can be given a copy of the "Item Compactor" (a zero capacity non-unequip-able item) that will let them manage their inventory without hiding their total item weight.
 - A per client module option allows you to have items in bags sorted.
 This allows you to import your inventory/spellbook and export it again to have a sorted ivnentory/spellbook.
 - Due to my ineptitude ONLY bags ownd by Actors or unowned can be editied.
-So a token that are not linked to a characters cannot an owned bag's contents changed.
-To change such a bag drag it to the items directory, change it there and drag back to the NPC.
+To change such a bag drag it to the items directory, change it there and drag back to the token.
--
+- Items dragged from a characters inventory and dropped into a bag are deleted from the characters inventory, so that character only has a single copy of the item.

 ### Notes
 - The UI is pretty rough at the moment, it will be improved.

 - Items in bags CANNOT be edited, only imported/exported/dragged/dropped/expanded or converted to gold.
 You must move the item into your inventory to edit it.

- - Bags in Unlinked tokens can only be dragged or dropped not editied.
+- Bags in unlinked tokens can only be dragged or dropped not editied.
+(If you try to edit you will see READ ONLY in the item name).

 - When you drag an item from a bag it is **immediately** deleted from the bag.
 If you drop it somewhere that cannot receive it, it will **disappear** from the game.
 This means that dragging/dropping from bags does not create new items in the game.
 A better programmer would work out how to delete the item only on drop.